chocycat/polestar/README.md

-# polestar
+# Polestar

 My opinionated system utility application.

-## Notes
+## Prerequisites

-Setting up polestar may require extra configuration on your end:
 - Ruby must be installed, along with the Gems `ruby-dbus` and `chunky_png`
 - `xdotool` and `xprop` must be available
+- An IPC socket that relays information about your WM environment must be present.
+[See a reference implementation for this.](https://github.com/chocycat/dotfiles/blob/main/awesome/environment/ipc.lua)

+## Notes

+Setting up Polestar may require extra configuration on your end:

-- [kado](https://github.com/chocycat/kado) and [cbd](https://github.com/chocycat/cbd) must be available
+- To enable clipboard history, [cbd](https://github.com/chocycat/cbd) must be available.
-- Move a profile picture to `public/img/pfp.png`
+- If you want to use the bar, it is recommended to use [kado](https://github.com/chocycat/kado).
+[See the reference configuration.](https://github.com/chocycat/dotfiles/blob/main/kado.toml)
-- The dictionary feature will not work (and will likely crash the application) unless `resources/dictionary.db` exists.
-This can be dumped and converted from the macOS dictionary application.
-The expected database format is: `definitions.id|definitions.title|definitions.entry`.
+- The dictionary feature will not work unless `resources/dictionary.db` exists.
+[This can be dumped and converted from macOS dictionary files.](https://github.com/JadedTuna/apple-dictionary)
-- Polestar depends a lot on custom awesomeWM functionality, so using it on another WM will prove to be difficult, unless you reimplement all of the features.
+  - If you plan on using another dictionary and wish to do the conversion yourself, the expected database format is: `definitions.id|definitions.title|definitions.entry`.